roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

+===

- ****** Stone and the Gangster's Girls ****** bygeronimo_appleby© "That was incredible," Stella sighed, a stream of smoke jetting from her nostrils.
+"That was incredible," Stella sighed, a stream of smoke jetting from her nostrils.
 "I don't know where you get the ideas from, Amy."
 She shook her head and dragged heavily at her cigarette.
 "I'm amazed that a nineteen-year-old can be so damned perverted.
 You really do love it, don't you?"

  Amy, with smears of my jizm glistening on her cheek and chin from where she'd sucked the spunk out of Stella, giving the blonde an intense, juddering climax into the bargain, smirked.
 "I'm taking a shower," she replied.
 "Thanks for coming over," the girl said after leaning down to kiss Stella's mouth.
 "Stay in the flat as long as you like."
 Then she looked over at me.
 "Joining me in the shower, Stone?"